 CAN YOU TELL US A BIT ABOUT YOURSELF?

-I am a mother to a very lively and lovely 3-year-old and an art teacher for over ten years.
-I left teaching in a secondary school (which I loved) to set up my own art school a few years ago, which I’m still doing today.
+I am a mother to a very lively and lovely 6-year-old and an art teacher for over ten years.
+I left teaching in a secondary school (which I loved) to set up my own art school.
 I have always loved art and couldn’t imagine a better job than teaching it.
 I also love to make art and paint whenever I can.

 HOW DID YOU GET INTO TEACHING ART?